austinsilveria/tricksy/README.md

 We exploit this natural sparisity to minimize CPU-GPU data transfer.

 At **initialization**, we:
-1. Store a subset of each MLP layer (e.g. 30%) and full attention layers on the GPU
+1. Store a subset of each MLP layer (e.g. 30%) and full attention layers on the GPU (similar to [LLM in a flash](https://arxiv.org/abs/2312.11514))
 2. Store full MLP layers in CPU RAM
 3. Store a cache of which neuron indices we currently have on the GPU